LBCrion/sfwbar/doc/sfwbar.rst

   will be unminimzied to it's last workplace.
   This option only applies to Sway and Hyprland comositors

+FilterTitle <regex>
+  Any windows with titles matching a regular expression <regex> will not be shown on the taskbar or switcher.

+FilterAppId <regex>
+  Any windows with appids matching a regular expression <regex> will not be shown on the taskbar or switcher.

 EXPRESSIONS
 -----------
 Values in widgets can contain basic arithmetic and string manipulation